DanNegrut/ME459-2023/FAQ/HowTo/hw_repos.md

 1. Clone your HW repo somewhere, such as your local machine, so you can work on it.
 You may need to set up your Personal Access Token to clone with HTTPS.

 ### Turning in Homework
-All source code files should be located in the appropriate `HWXX` directory with no subdirectories.
-We will grade the latest commit on the `main` branch as cloned at the due time of the assignment.
-If you have any doubt about what will be received for grading, you can clone a new copy of your repo and you will see exactly what we will see for grading.
+All source code files should be located in the appropriate `HWXX` directory with no subdirectories (here XX will be 01, 02, 03, etc.) We will grade the latest commit on the `main` branch as cloned at the due time of the assignment.
+If you have any doubt about what will be received for grading, you can clone a new copy of your repo in some other folder and your machine and you will see exactly what we will see for grading.

 ---